What to include in a corporate plan

 For example, key risks may include:

-• loss of skills and capability required for specific key activities;
+• loss of skills and capability required for specific key activities

-• equipment failure/damage that impacts service delivery;
+• equipment failure/damage that impacts service delivery

-• service delivery outages that could significantly impact customer confidence and an entity’s reputation;
+• service delivery outages that could significantly impact customer confidence and an entity’s reputation

 • visibility of legislative or policy changes that may impact an entity's operating context.

-Entities can meet the requirement to report how key risks are managed by outlining the general mitigation strategies and controls they have in place, or the strategies and control in place for each of the entity’s key risks.
+Entities can meet the requirement to report how key risks are managed by outlining the general management strategies and controls they have in place, or the strategies and control in place for each of the entity’s key risks.
 Entities could also discuss any risks that could emerge over the period of the plan and the entity’s approach to monitoring these emerging risks.

 Corporate plans must include a discussion of any organisations or bodies with which the entity cooperates that make a significant contribution to achieving the entity’s purposes.